English for Academic Purposes

 EAP Pre-Sessional Courses

-Our eight-week EAP Pre-Sessional Course runs from July to September every year and are designed to equip students with the required level of English language and academic skills to participate fully in their MA or Research Programme.
-The eight-week course is for students who have not reached the required IELTS level before they start their Programme: IELTS 6.5 overall, with 6.0 in the TWE (Test of Written English).
+Our eight week EAP Pre-Sessional Course runs from July to September every year and is designed to equip students with the required level of English language and academic skills to participate fully in their MA or Research Programme.
+The eight-week course is for students who have not reached the required IELTS level before they start their Programme: IELTS 6.5 overall, with 6.0 in the TWE (Test of Written English), or equivalent.

 Entry level for the eight-week Pre-sessional Course is IELTS (Academic) 6.0 overall with minimum 5.5–6.0 in the writing or 6.5 overall with 5.5 in the writing, or equivalent recognised by the College.

-Course fees and dates for 2019 Pre-Sessional Courses will be announced soon.
+Course fees and dates for Pre-Sessional Courses 2019

 Why join the RCA EAP Pre-Sessional Course?